 Until they realize some of their ways affect kids in a negative way.

-This can happen if people are interested to learn about parenting and take the effort to educate themselves.
+This can happen if people are interested in learning about parenting and make an effort to educate themselves.
 Well, how many do that?

 I am sure you do because you are reading a parenting article now.
 That doesn’t mean we can judge others who don’t know the same things as we do.

 I now know more about parenting than I knew five years ago.
 We are all constantly learning and improving.
 But that doesn’t mean I am a perfect parent.
 Nobody is.

 And we must respect the fact that different parents have different styles and they believe in it consciously or subconsciously as we believe in our style.